 The stack logs are provided in a binary format and you can configure how they are printed:

 Zephyr’s logger options¶

 You can configure custom logger options for each Zigbee and ZBOSS module.
-To do this, configure the related Kconfig option for one or more modules that you want to customize the logging for:
+To do this, configure the related Kconfig option for one or more modules:

 For each of the modules, you can set the following logging options:

 LOG_LEVEL_OFF- Turns off logging for this module.

 LOG_LEVEL_INF- Enables logging for informational messages, errors, and warnings.

 LOG_LEVEL_DBG- Enables logging for debug messages, informational messages, errors, and warnings.

 CONFIG_ZBOSS_TRACE_LOG_LEVEL_INF will enable logging of informational messages, errors, and warnings for the ZBOSS Trace module.